Maheshmelapakula/recipeapp/README.md

 🚀 The app will be running at http://localhost:3000

 🔧 Usage
-1️⃣ Register/Login to access saved recipes.
+1️⃣ Register/Login to access saved recipes
-2️⃣ Search for recipes using the search bar.
+2️⃣ Search for recipes using the search bar
-3️⃣ Filter recipes by category.
+3️⃣ Filter recipes by category
-4️⃣ Click on a recipe to view details.
+4️⃣ Click on a recipe to view details
-5️⃣ Save a recipe to your favorites.
+5️⃣ Save a recipe to your favorites
-6️⃣ Go to "Saved Recipes" in the navbar to view & manage saved recipes.
-7️⃣ Drag & Drop recipes to reorder them.
+6️⃣ Go to "Saved Recipes" in the navbar to view & manage saved recipes 7️⃣ Drag & Drop recipes to reorder them

 🚀 Deployment
 1️⃣ Build for Production